-Pressure Gauge Attachments and Accessories
+Pressure Gauge Accessories and Attachments

 Syphon Tube (aka Pigtail)

-A pressure gauge siphon tube, also know as a pigtail, is a device installed to protect the gauge from high temperatures.
+A pressure gauge siphon tube, also know as a pressure gauge pigtail, is a device installed to protect the gauge from high temperatures.
 Siphons are used in hot vapour applications and are particuarly common on steam systems.